• Log in

 Analytics depth varies greatly between these platforms in my testing.

-Brevo offers core email marketing metrics (opens, clicks, bounces, unsubscribes) plus revenue attribution for ecommerce, heatmas and Google Analytics integrations.
+Brevo offers core email marketing metrics (opens, clicks, bounces, unsubscribes) plus revenue attribution for ecommerce, heatmaps and Google Analytics integrations.
 Reports are clear but less customizable.
 Data export is easy, and transactional reporting is included—handy for dev teams tracking email engagement.

 Ecommerce reports link to revenue and CLV, and dashboards can be customized by user.
 It also integrates seamlessly with Google Analytics for deeper funnel tracking.
 Deeper insights come at a cost, with advanced analytics limited to higher tiers.